Blog

 900MHz was shown to affect:

 • Male Reproductive Function.
-Reduces testosterone levels in male rats, which decreased the size of the seminiferous tubules and surrounding tissue in the testes.[14]
-Cell phone radiation is associated with lower sperm counts, less motile sperm and lower overall fertility in men who often keep their cell phones in their pockets.
+Reduces testosterone levels in male rats, which decrease the size of the seminiferous tubules and surrounding tissue in the testes.[14]
+Cell phone radiation is associated with lower sperm counts, less motile sperm, and lower overall fertility in men who often keep their cell phones in their pockets.

 • Female Reproductive Function.
 Promotes cell death and disease-related inflammatory changes in the endometrium of female rats exposed over a long period of time.[15]
 These findings suggest that cell phone radiation may increase the risk for female reproductive disorders, including endometriosis, endometrial and ovarian cancer, as well as PCOS.